Ladbrokes sticks with dividend as profits fall

-LONDON Ladbrokes LAD.L, Britain's second biggest bookmaker, said it intended to maintain its dividend in 2015, defying some analysts' expectations of a cut to help fund marketing costs, as it posted a 9 percent fall in annual profit.
+LONDON Feb 26 Ladbrokes, Britain's second biggest bookmaker, said it intended to maintain its dividend in 2015, defying some analysts' expectations of a cut to help fund marketing costs, as it posted a 9 percent fall in annual profit.

 In December Ladbrokes kicked off a search to replace current chief executive Richard Glynn to lead a greater push online, with analysts expecting a further restructuring and a clearer strategy to follow.